senaite/senaite2.com/docs/quickstart.md

 sidebar_label: Quickstart
 ---

-In this guide we will show you how to create your first sample in SENAITE, how to process it through the integrated workflow steps and how to finally publish the sample and report back the results.
+In this guide we will show you how to create your first sample in SENAITE.

 ## Configure SENAITE for the first sample